 Upper Jurassic and Cretaceous strata overlie the sub-Zuni erosional surface in the central midcontinent.
-The Paleozoic sequence is progressively beveled beneath Zuni rocks across northwestern Iowa and northeastern Nebraska in the direction of the Sioux Ridge (Plate 4J), where up to 100 m of relief is developed across strike-oriented Cretaceous valleys (Witzke and others, 1983).
-Jurassic strata overlie Permian rocks in western Kansas and central Nebraska, although Jurassic strata truncate the Pennsylvanian sequence and rest directly on Precambrian basement rocks in eastern South Dakota (Plate 4J).
+The Paleozoic sequence is progressively beveled beneath Zuni rocks across northwestern Iowa and northeastern Nebraska in the direction of the Sioux Ridge (Pl.
+3, fig. 10), where up to 100 m of relief is developed across strike-oriented Cretaceous valleys (Witzke et al., 1983).
+Jurassic strata overlie Permian rocks in western Kansas and central Nebraska, although Jurassic strata truncate the Pennsylvanian sequence and rest directly on Precambrian basement rocks in eastern South Dakota (Pl.
+3, fig. 10).
 Cretaceous strata overstep the eroded Jurassic edge and overlie the Precambrian surface across eastern South Dakota and western Minnesota.
 Cretaceous outliers in eastern Minnesota, Iowa, and Wisconsin rest on progressively older Paleozoic units in the direction of the Wisconsin Dome.
 In general, the sub-Zuni erosional surface reflects the position of positive structural and topographic features: 1) Wisconsin Dome, 2) Transcontinental Arch (and the included Sioux Ridge), and 3) an upland area of Precambrian rocks in western Minnesota and eastern South Dakota.